 Age and Maturity

 Did the disqualifying conduct happen during your teenage or college years?
 You’ve probably learned a few life lessons since then.
 Demonstrate to the adjudicator that you have matured greatly.
 It is well documented that teenagers and young adults lack the brain development to properly assess risk in the way that more mature adults can.

 Did you fully address the conduct?
 For example, have you completed a rehab program for past drug or alcohol issues?
 Are you continuing to abstain from illegal substances and attending therapy or support groups?
 If you are in debt, do you have a manageable repayment plan?
 Show documented proof that you are keeping up with your monthly payments.

 Let Us Help: Talk to a Security Clearance Attorney Today

 Appealing a denied security clearance is a highly technical process.
 You need the right attorney by your side — your career could be on the line.

 If you received a Letter of Intent to deny, suspend, or revoke your clearance, the military law attorneys at Robinson & Henry PC can help.
 Our attorneys will work with you to gather evidence of your character that will show your adjudicators the “whole person,” not just the potential security risks.
-Call 303-688-0944 today to schedule your free consultation.
+Call 303-688-0944 today to begin your free case assessment.